-To Do When If appropriate, transfer up to 9 credit hours from graduate courses taken previously to your UF master's program.
-First semester Take MS non-thesis final exam this semester.
-By the registration deadline, register for the MS non-thesis final exam online via the current graduate student web page of the departmental website and indicate your selected area.
-S e cond semester Check with the Student Services Office to see if all graduation requirements, including appropriate course hour credit, will be satisfied. fied.
-Semester before If you have any grades less than C (i.e. C-, D, I, or E grades), discuss your options for meeting graduation requirements.
-Submit degree application online via ONE.UF ( http://one.uf.edu ).
-Complete graduation check in Student Services Office.
-If you have not passed the Master's non-thesis final exam, take it this semester.
-By the registration deadline, register for the MS non-thesis final exam online via the current graduate student web page of the departmental web site and indicate your selected area.
-Semester of graduation Complete the Exit Survey.
+To Do When If appropriate, transfer up to 9 credit hours from graduate course previously to your UF master's program. es taken First semester Take MS non-thesis final exam this semester.
+By the registration de register for the MS non-thesis final exam online via the current go student web page of the departmental web site and indicate your sarea. graduate semester Check with the Student Services Office to see if all grad requirements, including appropriate course hour credit, will be satisfied.
+If you have any grades less than C (i.e. C-, D, I, or E grades), discurrent options for meeting graduation requirements.
+Submit degree application online via ONE.UF (http://one.u Complete graduation check in Student Services Office. uf.edu).
+If you have not passed the Master's non-thesis final exam, take semester.
+By the registration deadline, register for the MS non-the exam online via the current graduate student web page departmental web site and indicate your selected area. esis final Semester of graduation Complete the Exit Survey.